Santa Susana High School: Mock trial

-Santa Susana High School's mock trial team has been the #1 public high school team in Ventura County for over two years running.
+Santa Susana High School's mock trial team has been the #1 public high school team in Ventura County over multiple years.
 The Troubadour Team placed second in the county in 2014 and first in the International Empire Competition (San Francisco).
 They placed 4th in the World Empire Competition (New York) in 2015, as well as in the Empire “Battle by the Bay” International Competition in Fall 2018.
 Students in this program work with five volunteer attorney coaches and alumni/college Mock Trial students.
-Last year at the annual Ventura County competition (CRF), the Santa Susana Varsity team was awarded 3rd place overall.
+The Santa Susana Varsity team was awarded 3rd place overall at the 2021 Ventura County competition (CRF).
 In 2019, SSHS headed to New York in October to compete in the Empire World Championship.

 KROQ Punk Rock Prom with Blink-182

 In 2000, Los Angeles-based radio station KROQ held a contest open to all high schools in the broadcast area, requiring each school to successfully complete several Blink-182 and KROQ themed challenges in order to win a KROQ Punk Rock Prom with Blink-182.
-The student body total enrollment was smaller than what most high schools had in their senior class, but Santa Susana won.
+Santa Susana won.
 The Punk Rock Prom was held on May 23, 2000 inside the Moorpark Community College gymnasium.
 The whole student body was allowed to attend.
 KROQ outfitted the event with beach decor, snacks, Stryker as DJ, and a 2-hour long set by Blink-182.